Huabalito and La Botella Bathroom Project – Peru

-The construction follows a program of education and training which commenced in October 2010.
+The construction follows a program of education and training that commenced in October 2010.
 15 families in each community were invited to participate in a Healthy Homes program, based on family demographics and advice from local health promoters.
 The program involved a series of health and hygiene-related talks, with topics chosen by Matthew and local health promoters.

 Twice a month families were required to attend these health talks on themes such as hand washing, water treatment, family violence, and trash management.
 In addition, families were responsible to install Tippy Taps (simple and economical hand-washing stations), initiating water treatment practices, and digging a mini-landfill.
 After each session, follow-up visits were paid to families to check for learning and practices in the home and to resolve any questions or clarify information from the session.